jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (i) The emergency requires the licensed driver to perform other duties and it is impracticable for him or her to drive the ambulance, or the licensed driver is injured or otherwise unable to drive; and
     (ii) Unless the licensed driver was unable to do so, the licensed driver has requested that person to drive in place of the licensed driver; or
   (b) Is a member of a fire brigade and drives a motor vehicle used by a fire brigade for attendance at emergencies, so long as the vehicle being used at the time is used on urgent fire brigade service and it is impracticable for an appropriately licensed person to drive the vehicle; or
-  (c) Is a member of the Police and drives a motor vehicle in an emergency requiring Police attendance, and—
+  (c) Is a Police employee and drives a motor vehicle in an emergency requiring Police attendance, and—
     (i) The emergency is not reasonably foreseeable; and (ii) The driving is necessary in the interests of safety or public order; and (iii) An appropriately licensed person is not readily available.